gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

       & -115b_{51} -115b_{52} - 95b_{53} -125b_{54} -105b_{55} -135b_{56} \\
       & -5(s_{11}+\dots+s_{56}).
 ```

-which is composed of costs of purchasing the oil, storage costs, and income from selling the blended product.
+which is composed of the revenue from selling the blended product, discounted the costs of purchasing the oil and storage costs, respectively.

-From our problem statement, we can see that there are five sources of constraints we must consider: linear production, processing limits, hardness constraints, storage continuity and storage limits.
+From our problem statement, we can see that there are five sources of constraints we must consider: linear production, processing limits, hardness constraints, storage transference between months and storage limits.

 Linear production just means that we produce as much product as we use oils in any given month $j$